drewww/breach/docs/plan.md

 1. Border around the "speech" bubbles?
 1. Start designing the weapon component systems?
 Much more modular.
 Damage, Range, Template, Ammo, etc.
    a.
 I think for the emitters/environment stuff to be interesting at minimum I need click-to-do-damage.
 That doesn't need the whole system, though.
 I could just do click to damage for now.
-1. Rebuild push prediction system.
+1. (AFTER) Rebuild push prediction system.
+   a.
+Start with a rules engine.
+The question is push amount, vector.
+   b.
+Then you return a table with positions, and if a push failed due to collision, return a position with a flag saying "collided"
+   c.
+Then in render layer ... we're not triggering an animation, so what is it?
+I guess it's related to the mouseover state, and then if we're in that state do a special look for actors with a Pushing component.
+IF present, pull the data out and render it.
+   d.
+The render is like a "•" for transit spots, and then the drawable grayed out.
+   e.
+If there's impact damage maybe put that on the tile getting colided with.
 1. Rebuild push animation system.
 1. Build a grenade type weapon?
+1. (NEXT) Build a basic "shot" animation to help communicate what's happening in current demo videos.
+This is super simple.
-1. Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??
+1. (DONE) Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??
    a.
 This is intriguing.
 So it's an actor, with a smoke emitter, facing, and a special controller.
 It's spawned at a location and locks in a path and is on that path moving ...
 N a turn.
    b. for testing, just lock onto the player.
    c. maybe it accelerates?